DETAILED ACTION

 Ozawa discloses a buffer formed of fluorinated resin ([0012]).

-It would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to have substituted Yokoo and Hiranuma’s first and second position buffers’ material for fluorinated rubber and Yokoo and Hiranuma’s third buffer for fluorinated resin.
+It would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to have substituted Yokoo’s first and second position buffers’ material for fluorinated rubber and Yokoo’s third buffer’s material for fluorinated resin.
 One of ordinary skill in the art would have been motivated to make this substitution as predictable, known materials for making buffers for device cases.

-Regarding claim 13, Yokoo in view of Hiranuma, Hirayama, and Ozawa discloses the device case according to claim 12, wherein a lower corner on a case body side (bottom right corner of 5 in Fig. 2 of Yokoo) is rounded off.
+Regarding claim 13, Yokoo in view of Hirayama, and Ozawa discloses the device case according to claim 12.

-The combination of Yokoo, Hiranuma, and Hirayama does not show an upper corner on a first exterior side of the third buffer rounded off.
+The combination of Yokoo and Hirayama does not show an upper corner on a first exterior side of the third buffer rounded off.

-Ozawa teaches an upper corner of a first exterior side of a buffer (14 in Fig. 2) being rounded off.
+Ozawa teaches a lower corner (bottom right) on a case body side and an upper corner (top left) on a first exterior side of a buffer (14 in Fig. 2) being rounded off.

-It would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the third buffer of Yokoo’s device case to have a rounded off corner on the upper corner of the first exterior side, as suggested by Ozawa.
+It would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the third buffer of Yokoo’s device case to have a rounded off upper and lower corners, as suggested by Ozawa.
 One of ordinary skill in the art would have been motivated to make this modification because a rounded corner would create play that allows for elastic deformation in case of shocks and thermal expansion.

 Conclusion